The Doppler boosted LISA response to gravitational waves: Introduction

 The state-of-the-art LISA response simulator \texttt{lisagwresponse}~\cite{bayleLISAGWResponse2023} computes the response for each link using the equation obtained under the assumption that spacecraft are stationary.
 However, their velocity is taken into account in the sense that the link vector connecting them is determined by interpolating the emitter's position back to time of emission instead of using its position at time of reception \cite{bayleSimulationDataAnalysis2019}.
 Velocity-dependent corrections to the response itself are not taken into account.
 We modify the response by including these corrections.

-In Sec.~\ref{sec:derivation}, we derive expressions for the corrections to the LISA response function due to spacecraft velocity by determining the null geodesics in the perturbed geometry.
+In Sec.~\ref{sec:derivation}, we derive expressions for the corrections to the LISA response function due to spacecraft velocity by determining both the timelike spacecraft geodesics as well as the null laser geodesic in the perturbed geometry.
 In Sec.~\ref{sec:results}, we evaluate the corresponding impact on the SNR for MBHBs.
-Concluding remarks are given in Sec.~\ref{sec:discussion}, and App.~\ref{app:TTF} presents an alternative derivation of the velocity contributions using the time transfer function framework.
+Concluding remarks are given in Sec.~\ref{sec:discussion}.
+App.~\ref{app:motion} provides a detailed exposition of the corrections to the spacecraft's geodesic and App.~\ref{app:TTF} presents an alternative derivation of the velocity contributions using the time transfer function framework.
+App.~\ref{app:LF} includes the low-frequency approximation of the corrected response function we have obtained.

 Throughout this work we use the $(-+++)$ metric signature.
 Four-dimensional quantities are denoted using Greek indices $\mu, \nu, \ldots$ or boldface symbols $\mathbf{x}$, while three-dimensional spatial quantities use Latin indices $i, j, \ldots$ or arrow notation $\vec{x}$.
 The dot product $\vec{x}\cdot\vec{y}$ of such spatial vectors is computed using the flat background metric $\delta_{ij}$.
+We denote the spacecraft index $I=1,2,3$ using capital Latin indices.